dalenewman/Cfg-NET/README.md

 }
 ```

-Cfg-NET binds the configuration and the model (above) together using
-inheritance and custom attributes like this:
+To make the above model work with Cfg-NET, make each
+class inherit from `CfgNode` and decorate the properties
+with the `Cfg` custom attribute:

 ```csharp
 using System.Collections.Generic;